twhume/twhume.github.io/_posts/2021-04-24-ensembles.md

 ![Graph showing impact of dataset size on well trained ensembles](https://docs.google.com/spreadsheets/d/e/2PACX-1vSXwJIn0X6AcgyRXjztNHnkImcbX-EgGmLbMinxy9o69WP0D03A_3BMF3_WjJ9i42f5Zp8nz9Ypl4Ld/pubchart?oid=967236200&format=image)

-This was a red flag for ensembles generally: repeated re-presentation of the same data across multiple epochs reached peak performance very fast. **When the network was well trained, using an ensemble didn't have any noticeable effect**  Expanding on the far left of that graph, you can see that in the slowest case (20 examples per dataset) **ensembles larger than 50 networks had little effect, but smaller ones did perform better**:
+This was a red flag for ensembles generally: repeated re-presentation of the same data across multiple epochs reached peak performance very fast. **When the network was well trained, using an ensemble didn't have any noticeable effect**.
+Expanding on the far left of that graph, you can see that in the slowest case (20 examples per dataset) **ensembles larger than 50 networks had little effect, but smaller ones did perform better**:

 ![Graph showing impact of dataset size on well trained ensembles, for small ensemble sizes](https://docs.google.com/spreadsheets/d/e/2PACX-1vSXwJIn0X6AcgyRXjztNHnkImcbX-EgGmLbMinxy9o69WP0D03A_3BMF3_WjJ9i42f5Zp8nz9Ypl4Ld/pubchart?oid=869875220&format=image)

-Conclusions here: individual networks are better homogenous; having different networks optimize to classify different classes didn’t pan out (at least in the naive way I did it).

 ## How could we optimize the training of an ensemble?